NorkzYT/Novexity/README.md

 ✨ **Optional**:

 - `country`: Two-letter country code for Google search. (e.g., "us" for the United States, "uk" for United Kingdom, or "fr" for France).
-Check [Google countries](./static/json/google-countries.json) JSON for a full list.
+Check [Google countries](./static/json/google-countries.json) for a full list.

 - `lang`: Two-letter language code for Google search (e.g., en for English, es for Spanish, or fr for French).
 Refer to [Google languages](./static/json/google-languages.json) for all available languages.
 Defaults to English ("en") if not specified.